The first year

 S.J.D. candidates may enroll in (as an auditor) Penn State Law or Graduate School courses that the candidate and Faculty Advisor determine will be useful in pursuit of the candidate’s research proposal.

 In addition, candidates must be a physical resident at Penn State Law and while resident must complete at least two semesters (excluding summer session) in full-time student status.

 During these two semesters, the candidate must:

 - Enroll in Research Methods Seminar (SJDLW 901) 1- credit per semester.
-This seminar provides S.J.D. candidates in residence an opportunity to present their work to faculty and others, S.J.D. candidates will enroll for two consecutive (fall and spring) semesters; Note: Effective for S.J.D candidates admitted Fall 2015 and after, the seminar will be Research Methods Seminar (SJDLW 902) 2 – credits with a one semester (Fall) enrollment requirement.
+This seminar provides S.J.D. candidates in residence an opportunity to present their work to faculty and others, S.J.D. candidates will enroll in SJDLW 900 (SJD Dissertation) for two consecutive (fall and spring) semesters; Note: Effective for S.J.D candidates admitted Fall 2015 and after, the seminar will be Research Methods Seminar (SJDLW 902) 2 – credits with a one semester (Fall) enrollment requirement.

 - Conduct research on or off site from Penn State Law as required by the candidate’s research proposal;

 - Complete annually a Self-Evaluation report that explains progress toward completion of the degree requirements.

 Second Year (or after 2 semesters in residence)

 After two semesters in residence, the Candidacy Committee will conduct a progress evaluation of the candidate including a review of the candidate’s: (1) candidacy paper; and (2) oral presentation of the candidacy paper.
 The candidacy paper must include a detailed bibliography, an outline, and first chapter of the dissertation.
 The purpose of the evaluation is to determine whether the candidate has demonstrated reasonable progress toward the completion of the degree requirements.